 FOLLOW THE RULES

 Recycling works when you follow the rules about what can and cannot be placed in the bins.
 If the wrong materials are placed inside, the entire contents of the bin may end up in the landfill instead of recycled.
-It costs more to sort out contaminants.
+It costs more to sort out contaminants, that’s taxpayer dollars that could be used for something else.
+Just because you think it is recyclable doesn’t mean we accept it.
 We appreciate your support in following the rules.

 Do NOT place the following in the 2-Bin system:

-- Materials or containers that are dirty, have food residue or oil on them, or have not been rinsed clean.
+- Contaminated materials or containers that are dirty, have food residue or oil on them, or have not been rinsed clean.

 - paper towels, paper plates, napkins, facial tissues